 Some great gifts for children with cerebral palsy include stacking or building toys, especially those with larger pieces or blocks.
 These can help an individual with cerebral palsy practice their fine motor skills but are still large enough that they’re easy to grip.
 Switch adapted games and toys are also a great option since physical limitations may prevent someone with cerebral palsy from being able to operate switches on mass-market toys.
 Enabling Devices even makes a variety of switch adapted art products for hours of creative play.
 Musical instruments or adapted electronics are also great options.

-When it comes to figuring out a gift for someone with autism, it’s important to consider their developmental stage rather than their age alone.
+When it comes to figuring out a gift for someone on the autism spectrum, it’s important to consider their developmental stage rather than their age alone.
 Think about their abilities and their limitations as you’re considering certain toys or gifts.
 As a general rule of thumb, soothing items such as weighted blankets, stuffed animals or a vibrating pillow can all be good options.
 If you’re looking for something they can play with, consider sensory toys such as a somatosensory tube, which emits soothing lights and vibrations.

 Water beads, puzzles, light and movement projectors, ball pits and liquid motion toys are all other options when it comes to finding toys that encourage sensory stimulation while still providing a secure, calming experience.